I recently realized something critical about how the internet works today.

 News in internet time

-Because the internet is instantaneous, there’s tremendous competitive pressure to get your article published as quickly as technologically possible.
+Because the internet is instantaneous, there’s tremendous competitive pressure to get articles published as quickly as technologically possible.

-This often happens at the expense of facts, replacing them with rampant and sometimes wild speculation.
-Speculation that is often presented or interpreted as fact.
+This often happens at the expense of facts, replacing them with rampant speculation — speculation that is often presented or interpreted as fact.

 Confirming facts takes time and resources.
 The immediacy of internet publishing has removed the luxury of time and budget; other constraints erode the resources required to even do the work.

-News and other sites that cover current events are often faced with a very simple choice:
+Websites that cover current events are faced with a simple choice:

 - Speculate today